 History of Irish soda bread

-Irish soda bread, a simple yet hearty rustic bread, can be traced back to 19th century Ireland.
+Irish soda bread, a humble yet hearty rustic bread, can be traced back to 19th century Ireland.
 When prepared with whole wheat or wholemeal flour, it's often referred to as Irish wheaten bread.
 Soda bread became popular during the 1800s, with the invention of bicarbonate of soda, also known as baking soda.

 However, the concept of soda bread isn't exclusively Irish as Native Americans, long before the Irish adopted the method, utilized the ash produced from burning wood, known as pearl ash, as a natural leavening agent for their bread.